By Eli Greenawalt Foster, 1899

 Most of the wisest and best men of the time, both North and South, looked forward with confidence and hope to the speedy abolition of an institution so averse to the principles of Christianity and so dangerous to the interests of society and the state.

-In 1787 the country including the present states of Ohio, Indiana, Illinois, Michigan, and Wisconsin was organized into the Northwest Territory.
+In 1787 the country, including Ohio, Indiana, Illinois, Michigan, and Wisconsin was organized into the Northwest Territory.
 Freedom was guaranteed to this region by the insertion of this famous clause: “Neither slavery nor involuntary servitude shall exist in this Territory, otherwise than in punishment of crimes.”
-This anti-slavery clause was submitted three years before, by Thomas Jefferson, for the government not only of the Northwest Territory but also for that south of the Ohio River.
-The slavery provision was rejected for the territory south of the Ohio River; and later, four slave States — Kentucky, Tennessee, Alabama, and Mississippi — were formed out of it; while the territory to the north of the Ohio River was permanently attached to the principles of freedom.
+This anti-slavery clause was submitted three years before, by Thomas Jefferson, for the government of the Northwest Territory and that south of the Ohio River.
+The slavery provision was rejected for the territory south of the Ohio River, and later, four slave States — Kentucky, Tennessee, Alabama, and Mississippi — were formed out of it.
+In contrast, the territory to the north of the Ohio River was permanently attached to the principles of freedom.

 In 1803 the boundaries of the United States were extended to include that vast region west of the Mississippi River to the Rocky Mountains, known as the Louisiana Territory.
 Of the various States afterward formed out of this region, Missouri was the first to apply for admission to the Union.
 The main question concerning the admission of this State was whether it should be free or slave.

-Before the abolition of slavery in the North and the admission of the free States north of the Ohio River, slavery had not become a sectional affair.
+Before abolishing slavery in the North and the admission of the free States north of the Ohio River, slavery had not become a sectional affair.
 Many in the South during the Revolutionary period believed in the gradual emancipation of the slaves.
-But, sentiment had undergone a change; their chief concern became the perpetuation of the institution.
+But, sentiment had changed; their chief concern became the perpetuation of the institution.
 Sectional lines were being definitely drawn on slavery as an issue.
-A new epoch in the history of slavery was instituted when Missouri applied for admission to the Union as a State in 1819.
+A new epoch in slavery was instituted when Missouri applied for admission to the Union as a State in 1819.
 The South endeavored to extend slavery to new territory, while the North opposed it.
 The discussion was long and acrimonious.
-It was the real beginning of the great political struggle out of which came the Civil War.
+It was the real beginning of the great political struggle, out of which came the Civil War.

 The famous Missouri Compromise provided: